zeittresor/sd-forge-fum/README.md

 The code descriptions are in german language but how ever you might understand the gui text ;-)

 btw. if you let the value in the player unchanged to be at 40 ms (~52sec for the 300 generated frames in total but after using the makevid.py script = 1200 frames in default settings it is ~52 sec in one play direction + the same backwards).
 You should use it only with a target prompt like fireworks, lightshow, light effect show or something like that where a smooth transition effect from one "key" frame to another is irrelevant.
 For a slowly rotating christmas tree for example it might be better to add more transition frames using the commandline option "--num_intermediates [Number_of_additional_frames]" for the makevid.py script and speed up the framerate in the player (if you dont want to watch a slow motion video).

+Alternative: Use my script https://github.com/zeittresor/images_to_mp4 to combine the final images to a .MP4 Movie from it (currently the gui is in german language only, but how ever there are not too many options) :-)